dkarter/capybara_error_intel/README.md

   - `has_table?(locator, options={})`

-  It should be rather trivial to add more of them like `has_css` etc. I will try to implement the rest in the near future but feel free to submit a pull request.
+  It should be rather trivial to add more of them.
+Please open an issue or submit a pull request if something you need is missing.